 The second form of heat transfer is convection.
-Convection is the transfer of heat through motion of a liquid or gas relative to the body of material.
-There are two types of convection, forced convection and natural convection.
-If the motion of fluid is caused by the different densities initiated by the different temperatures in various locations of a fluid, it is known as natural convection.
-If the motion of the fluid is caused by an external force, such as a fan or blower in air heating, than it is considered forced convection.
-With natural convection, the minor temperature differences in a fluid can cause the heat transfer.
+Convection is the transfer of heat through the motion of a liquid or gas relative to the body of material.
+There are two types of convection, forced convection, and natural convection.
+If the motion of the fluid is caused by the different densities initiated by the different temperatures in various locations of a fluid, it is known as natural convection.
+If the motion of the fluid is caused by an external force, such as a fan or blower in air heating then it is considered forced convection.
+With natural convection, the minor temperature differences in a fluid can cause heat transfer.
 For example, a room in your house could have small temperature differences from an outside wall to an interior wall.
 Those hot and cold particles coming into contact with the wall will collide and cause a transfer of energy.
 The equation for Newton’s law of cooling helps explain how basic convection is mathematically represented (see Equation 2).
-It is much more in depth to explain forced convection, so that could be covered in future articles.
+It is much more in-depth to explain forced convection, so that could be covered in future articles.

 Equation 2: Reference Bibliography

 Q = heat-transfer rate (BTU/hr)

 ∆T = temperature difference between the surface and the bulk of the fluid away from the surface (°F)

 h = coefficient of heat transfer (BTU/hr – ft² – °F)